Dave Hughes: Personal life

-He met Holly Ife, a reporter with the Herald Sun, in 2002, and married her on 31 December 2006.
+He met Holly Ife, a reporter with the Herald Sun, in 2002, and they married on 31 December 2006.
 They have three children together.

+In 2017, Hughes purchased one of the houses from the reality television series The Block for over A$3 million.
+He has a property portfolio estimated in 2026 to be worth about $10 million.
+As of April 2025 he lives in the Melbourne suburb of St Kilda.

 Hughes has haemochromatosis.
 He gave up drinking alcohol when he was 22 after deciding that it had become a bad influence in his life.
 Hughes is a vegan.

-Hughes is a keen supporter of the Carlton football team in the AFL and even asked the Dalai Lama to bless Carlton; after doing so, the Dalai Lama commented: "It probably won't do much", and it didn't.

-He played for Victoria in the AFL Legends Game in August 2025, and was hospitalised with 5 broken ribs and a punctured lung after the game.
+He was hospitalised in August 2025 with five broken ribs and a punctured lung after the AFL Legends Game.

+Hughes was formerly described as a lifelong Labor voter.
+In May 2026, Hughes began posting videos on social media criticising the Albanese government and Victorian government.
+He is supporting Liberal leader Jess Wilson during the 2026 Victorian state election.

+He is a keen supporter of the Carlton football team in the AFL.

 Controversy

-During the 2007 Logie Awards, which he co-hosted with Adam Hills and Fifi Box, Hughes referred to radio shock-jock Kyle Sandilands as a "massive dickhead" to applause and laughter from the audience.
+During the 2007 Logie Awards, which he co-hosted with Adam Hills and Fifi Box, Hughes referred to radio shock jock Kyle Sandilands as a "massive dickhead" to applause and laughter from the audience.
 Later that year, when interviewed on Enough Rope with Andrew Denton, Sandilands said of Hughes, "I hate him – the next time I see him I'm going to punch him in the throat."
 Hughes retorted by releasing an official apology, which said in part that Hughes was "sincerely and deeply sorry that Kyle Sandilands is a massive dickhead" and that "massive dickheads have the same rights as normal people."